Taming-the-BEAST/blotter/news/_posts/2017-02-28-Waiheke-and-what-comes-next.md

 </figure>
 <br>

-It has already been more tha two weeks since the second Taming the BEAST workshop took place on Waiheke island in New Zealand.
+It has already been more than two weeks since the second Taming the BEAST workshop took place on Waiheke island in New Zealand.
 Thanks to the [group](https://www.compevol.auckland.ac.nz/en.html) from the University of Auckland for putting up an amazing workshop in a stunning location!
 Thanks also to all the speakers for agreeing to take part and making the long journey to New Zealand!